jakobhuerner/jakobhuerner.github.io/_posts/2024-07-21-watch_the_small_things_moss_lichen.md

 image: /images/20240721/moss-1.jpg
 ---

-Small things can be so beautiful - if you stop and come closer and recognise its beauty.
+Small things can be so beautiful - if you stop and come closer and recognise their beauty.

 ![Moss and lichen](../images/20240721/moss-1.jpg)